TwoRingSoft/tworingsoft.com/blog/_posts/2017-01-28-xcode-build-setting-inheritance-and-precedence.md

 {% include
 	blog-post-image.html
 	source="build-setting-precedence.png"
-	alt="The linear precedence progression for build settings." caption="The linear precedence progression for build settings." dimensions="width=\"100%\"" %}
+	alt="The linear precedence progression for build settings." %}

 The screenshot below shows essentially the same setup as the one used to demostrate inheritance–the difference being that there's no inheritance!
 Each cell has the same value as its counterpart in the inheritance-based version, with the `$(inherited)` selector removed.
 So, the same cells called out above now have the values `XcPb` and `Tf`, respectively.
 The leftmost values win out due to precedence rules.

 {% include
 	blog-post-image.html
 	source="build-setting-precedence-case-study.png"
-	alt="An example using precedence."
+	alt="An example using precedence." %}
-	caption="An example using precedence."
-	dimensions="width=\"100%\"" %}

 # Practice Makes Perfect